alecthibodeau/nona-ai/README.md

     - Step 3: chrome://components
       - Click 'Check for Update' on Optimization Guide On Device Model to download the model.
 If you don't see Optimization Guide, ensure you have set the flags correctly above, relaunch your browser, and refresh the page.

+### Using Nona AI

-4) In your ***Chrome Dev*** browser (***not*** regular Chrome or any other browser) navigate to [https://alect.me/nona-ai](https://alect.me/nona-ai).
+- In your ***Chrome Dev*** browser (***not*** regular Chrome or any other browser) navigate to [https://alect.me/nona-ai](https://alect.me/nona-ai).
 Note: If you use a different browser than Chrome Dev you'll be able to see the Nona AI interface as expected and even submit a prompt&hellip; but you won't get a result.

-5) Make a prompt in the input: Start with something simple like "What's 2 + 2?"
+- Make a prompt in the input: Start with something simple like "What's 2 + 2?"
 If you get a corresponding result you'll know Nona AI is working as expected.
-6) Be patient and forewarned: As Google's [Built-in AI](https://developer.chrome.com/docs/ai/built-in) description states&hellip;
+- Be patient and forewarned: As Google's [Built-in AI](https://developer.chrome.com/docs/ai/built-in) description states&hellip;

     *"**Important**: This implementation of built-in AI with Gemini Nano is an experiment and will change as we test and address feedback."*